Deep Dive - The Red Dragon Pt. 2

 Monster Manual, 2008 Wizards of the Coast / Lars Grant-West

 While the lore might be lacking, this edition’s Red Dragon doesn’t screw around when in combat.
-They will unleash their fire breath attack immediately, following up with their frightful presence, a terrible claw attack, and powerful bite.
-If you are stupid, er—we mean brave enough—to fight an elder or ancient Red Dragon, no one is safe from its flames as it can immolate creatures even 100 feet away.
+They will unleash their fire breath attack immediately, following up with their frightful presence, a terrible claw attack, and a powerful bite.
+If you are stupid—uh, brave enough—to fight an elder or ancient Red Dragon, no one is safe from its flames as it can immolate creatures even 100 feet away.
 Being caught on fire, chewed up, and sliced are extremely bad for your health, and we hope your will is up to date and that you’re loved ones will be taken care of after you’ve departed from this mortal coil.

 Another edition, another Draconomicon (2008)—this book is where we find the most information about the Red Dragon.
 Sadly, not much changes from the previous editions.
 They are greedy and mean.
 If they feel slighted in any way, they will hunt you down and kill you with extreme prejudice.
 If you somehow manage to survive, the Red Dragon throws a temper tantrum, laying waste to everything and everyone it can find.
 They love meat, breathing fire, and… Well, you’ve read all this before, so let’s move on to the new tidbits.